1940 Auckland Rugby League season: Round 1

 Verdun Scott, the North Shore fullback who represented New Zealand at rugby league and cricket.

 Jack Brodrick, usually in the second row for Manukau, played in the backline.

+Warwick Clarke who debuted for City.
+He went on to be a prolific point scorer for City and New Zealand after debuting for them in 1946.

 The North Shore v Mount Albert game was "hard fought all the way".
 Verdun Scott and Jack Smith "rose to every call made on them and were superlative in defence".
 Of the North Shore forwards Arthur Sowter and Condon were the pick.
 In attack the Shore side struggled to get the ball out wide but Robert Cheaters pace led to two tries.
 The Mount Albert forwards gave a "great display" with Richard Shadbolt and Joseph Gunning "ever prominent... [and giving] a great display".
 Les Clement was a "very fine attacking half".
 Colin Cowley was tried at fullback and "came through a hard day well but would probably be better placed in the three-quarter line".
 Manukau beat City 11-2 despite playing regular forwards Jack Brodrick and Pita Ririnui in the backline.
 Peter Mahima was their outstanding back scoring two "fine tries" and George Shilton and Freddie Maguire stood out in the forwards.
 Hawea Mataira was "certainly the outstanding one" in their forwards, while George Raisbeck gave his side brilliant service from halfback and "showed speed and initiative".
 At fullback Warwick Clarke, who would go on to represent New Zealand in 1946 gave an "exhibition at fullback that had the impress of real class".
 Phil Donovan and Robert Grotte were both missing from the Marist backline.
 Jimmy Chalmers "gave solid service to Marist" at halfback while Gerry Hughes and Dave McWilliams were "sound throughout" in the five eighths and Cliff Hudson "also impressed for an exhibition of good all round play at centre".
 Gordon Midgley went off injured in the first half and was replaced by McWilliams who went into five eighths with Ivor Uhlmann shifting to the wing where he played better after being "too flat footed" in the five eighths.
 In the full back position for Newton Claude Dempsey kicked too much.
 Papakura failed dismally in their opening championship game despite showing promise in their preliminary game.
 Of their team "the only players to make any impression at all were L. Wright and [Ewan] Cossey among the backs, and H. Milliken and Buckeridge in the forwards".
 In the totally dominant Richmond win over Papakura, forwards George Mitchell, Merv Devine, Hermes Hadley, and Maurice Metcalfe "were shining lights ... who raked the ball consistently for their backs".
 In the Richmond backs Abbie Graham and Dave Solomon "were outstanding, making fine openings for their supports and showing excellent appreciation of positional play".
 Laurie Mills on the wing "showed some of that dash which won him a place in the 1939 New Zealand team.
 Whilst on the other wing Trevor Bramley kicked 8 conversions, 2 penalties and scored a try for 23 points.